LubejTimotej/laravel-customer-api/README.md

     - phone number <br />

 ## API:
+In order to make request, you need to prefix all calls with `api`.
+Example for retrieving customer data: `localhost:8000/api/api/1`

 **API1:**
 - **GET:** `/api1/{id}` - Retrieve customer data by `id`.
 - **INSERT:** `/api1` - Insert new customer data (`name and last name`, `address`, `postal code`, `tax number`).